 The Consultant agrees to execute a written Contract with all Subconsultants for work to be completed under this Contract.
-The executed Contract shall include Subconsultant's Scope of Work and all the Uniform Terms and Conditions set forth in Section 4.0 of this Contract.
+The executed Contract shall include Subconsultant's Scope of Work and all the Uniform Terms and Conditions set forth in Section 3.0 and 4.0 of this Contract.

-The Consultant shall provide electronic copies of signed subcontract agreements with all Subconsultants to ADOT Business Engagement and Compliance Office (BECO) by uploading them to the ADOT DBE System at https://adot.dbesystem.com.
-Subcontract agreements shall include all required assurances and required clauses as outlined in Section 4.0 of this Contract.
+The Consultant shall provide electronic copies of signed subcontract agreements with all Subconsultants to ADOT Business Engagement and Compliance Office (BECO) by uploading them to the ADOT DBE & OJT Online Reporting System (DOORS) at https://adotdoors.dbesystem.com/.
+Subcontract agreements shall include all required assurances and required clauses as outlined in Section 3.0 and 4.0 of this Contract.
 Each agreement and required attachment shall be dated and signed by the Subconsultant in order for the subcontract to be considered valid.